 When we remove that handicap and your team is competing on a level playing field, your players will find the fundamentals of the game much easier to perform.

 Don't Forget the Weak Hand!

-It’s extremely important to have your players work both the dominant hand and the weak hand equally.
+When working on skill development, it's extremely important to have your players practice both the dominant hand and the weak hand equally.
 While some of the drills will only have a diagram showing the drill being done on one side, it is implied that you would flip the drill and work the left side after as well.

 Use Your Practice Time Effectively

 One of the biggest mistakes coaches make is trying to "wing" their practice sessions.
 Not only will this waste your gym time, it will slow down the development of your players, and create unnecessary stress for your coaching staff as well.